Nightdragon2000/OculusMaris/README.md

 - **Operating System**: Windows 10 or later
 - **Python**: Version 3.8 or newer
 - **Hardware**:
-  - A webcam (for gesture detection)
+  - A webcam
-  - A second monitor or projector (for spatial map projection)
+  - A second monitor or projector
-  - An AIS receiver connected via USB (typically assigned to COM5)
+  - An AIS receiver connected via USB
 - **Database**:
   - PostgreSQL or MySQL server installed and accessible
   - A database and user credentials created prior to setup